- Name: Survey of U.S. Constitutional History

 I: Catalog Course Description

 Teaches the origin, development, history of the Nevada and United States constitutions.
-Course will examine the American judicial system through a number of significant decisions and will analyze the individuals who made those decisions.
+Examines the American judicial system through a number of significant decisions and will analyze the individuals who made those decisions.
+Satisfies the U.S. and Nevada Constitution requirements.

 II.
 Course Objectives and Linkage to General Education Program